-21. CONSULTING SYSTEM
+21. Consulting System

-We have a consulting system for our students to discuss their study system, the problems they encounter in every subject, and to get support on administrative and academic issues.
+We have a consulting system for our students to discuss their study habits, the problems they encounter, and to get support on administrative and academic issues.
 Each class has an advisor lecturer.
 Students can meet with the advisor lecturer individually or as a group by making an appointment.